YamamotoDesu/ViewModelWithProtocols/README.md

 ```

 ## Step 3: Create a SwiftUI View
-Inject the view model into the view using the @StateObject property wrapper.
+Inject the view model into the view using the @State property wrapper.

 ```swift
 import SwiftUI